nordeck/jitsi-keycloak-adapter/docs/setup-docker.md

 ### 2.5 Custom meet.conf

-Some customizations are needed for `Nginx`'s site configuration in `jitsi-web` container.
+Some customizations are needed for the internal `Nginx` of `jitsi-web` container.
 Therefore mount the following custom `meet.conf` file to `jitsi-web` container to overwrite the default one: